Emergencies – Dial 911

-Go to the EHS Safety Training Website http://ehs.umich.edu/education.
-Select quick link on left of screen to determine the kind of safety training you need to take and register for an on-line course.
-You are required to pass the tests at the end of the training and provide documentation to (MC)2 staff then you have completed the training.
-You should be familiar with basic laboratory safety, radiation hazards, compressed gas handling, liquified gas handling and vacuum systems.
+Go to the EHS Safety Training Website: http://ehs.umich.edu/education.
+Select the quick link on the left of the screen to determine the kind of safety training you need to take and register for an online course.
+You are required to pass the tests at the end of the training and provide documentation to (MC)2 staff that you have completed the training.
+You should be familiar with basic laboratory safety, radiation hazards, compressed gas handling, liquified gas handling, and vacuum systems.

 Read the COE and EHS expectations for conducting safe research.